-Upon motion, properly seconded, the unanimous ballot of the Encampment was cast for Howard C. Michael for Junior Vice Commander-in-Chief
+Upon motion, properly seconded the unanimous ballot of the Eucampment was cast for Howard C. Michael for Junior Vice Commander-in-Chief.

-Commander-in-Chief Locke: I declare Brother Michael elected Junior Vice Commander-in-Chief. roll of Departments for nominations for members of the Council-in-
+Commander-in-Chief Locke: I declare Brother Michael elected The Secretary will now call the Junior Vice Commander-in-Chief.
+The Members of the Countries Junior vice Commander-in-Control of the Council-in-Upon roll call, Alabama & Tennessee yielded to New Jersey, and Chief.

-Upon roll call, Alabama & Tennessee yielded to New Jersey, and Chief.
 New Jersey yielded to Pennsylvania.